MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 4 – Test external access with sensitivity labels (optional)

-In this task you will try to add a guest user to an internal team.
+In this task, you will try to add a guest user to an internal team.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.